davadams97/movie-time/README.md

 the [link](https://developers.themoviedb.org/3/getting-started/introduction) to register an account and retrieve an API key.

 The application uses a `.env` file.
+The steps to configure your environment are :

+- Create and add a file named `.env` at the root of the project
-The API is stored under the key `REACT_APP_API_KEY`.
+- The API is stored under the key `REACT_APP_API_KEY`.
 Please add the API key here.

 ##### Running the application